stream-interop/stream-interop/README-RESEARCH.md

 1. Not opened with `'r'`, or has become unreadable
 2. Metadata `'seekable'` is `false`
-3. Not opened with `'w'`, or has beceom unwritable
+3. Not opened with `'w'`, or has become unwritable

 - `C`: Custom package-specific exception
 - `I`: PHP _InvalidArgumentException_